connertennery/Notion-to-Obsidian-Converter/README.md

+> Note: I'm unfortunately very tied up with work at this time, but feel free to open issues with any requests, suggestions, questions, or bugs!
+I'll try to address them as soon as life settles down again.
+Pull requests are welcome!
+>
+> Thank you! <3

 # Notion to Obsidian Converter

 This is a simple script to convert exported Notion notes to Obsidian (or maybe other systems too).